kavin20179/kavin20179/README.md

 ## 🙋‍♂ About Me

-- 🎓 Final Year BE-ECE student at *KSR College of Engineering*, Tamil Nadu
+- 🎓 Final Year BE-ECE student at *KSR College of Engineering*, Tiruchengode
-- 💻 Interested in *Web & App Development*
+- 💻 Interested in *Web Development*
 - 🔭 Currently learning *React JS*
 ---